rktjmp/hotpot-issue-82/README.md

 # Hotpot Issue [#82](https://github.com/rktjmp/hotpot.nvim/issues/82) Bug Reproduction

-A reproduction of the hotpot issue [#82](https://github.com/rktjmp/hotpot.nvim/issues/82) using Docker.
+A fix of the hotpot issue [#82](https://github.com/rktjmp/hotpot.nvim/issues/82) using Docker.

 ## How to build and run